The Chaos Engine

 The Chaos Engine is a top-down run and gun video game developed by The Bitmap Brothers and published by Renegade Software in March 1993.
 The game is set in a steampunk Victorian age in which one or two players must battle the hostile creations of the eponymous Chaos Engine across four landscapes and ultimately defeat it and its deranged inventor.

 It was first released for the Amiga, with a version available for AGA Amigas, and later ported to MS-DOS, the Super Nintendo Entertainment System, Atari ST, Amiga CD32, RISC OS and Mega Drive.
-In the Super NES and Mega Drive versions, the character The Preacher had his clerical collar removed and was renamed The Scientist.
+In the Super NES and Mega Drive versions, the Preacher character was renamed as the Scientist and redesigned to remove his clerical collar.
 The US versions of these two ports were retitled Soldiers of Fortune.
 A sequel to the game, The Chaos Engine 2, was released in 1996.

 Plot

 The setting is a steampunk Victorian era England.
 A time traveller on a reconnaissance mission from the distant future became stranded in the England of the late 1800s, and his technology came into the hands of the Royal Society, led by Baron Fortesque (based upon Charles Babbage), a grand inventor.
 Fortesque then retro engineered many of the futuristic contraptions, creating an entirely different, alternate timeline.

 Baron Fortesque then succeeded in his greatest creation yet: the Chaos Engine, which was able to experiment with matter and the very nature of space and time.
 Unfortunately for the rest of the proud kingdom, the Engine then proceeded to become sentient, captured and assimilated its creator, and began to change the countryside for the worse.
 Vile monsters and destructive automata appeared everywhere, and even prehistoric beasts were resurrected.
 Telegram wires connecting the British Isles to the European mainland are cut, and any ship attempting to enter a British port is attacked.
 The British Royal Family, members of Parliament and a large number of refugees manage to escape across the sea, bringing with them many tales of horror.
 The British Empire is left in tatters, and the world in economic and political chaos.
 That lures a number of mercenaries on a potentially-rewarding quest to infiltrate the quarantined Britain, find the root of the problem, and swiftly bring a full stop to it.

 At the end of the cellars in the hall of machines, the player characters face the Chaos Engine itself in a last battle.
 Upon its destruction, the narrator of the game is revealed to be the baron himself, trapped within the machine and studded with implants.

 The introductory sequence is displayed in text on the screen on the floppy disk Amiga versions, but a slightly modified version is narrated with a voiceover on the Amiga CD32 version, together with some scene-setting animations.